AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 If the new feature will be used in a context of sub-triggers, in addition to the above steps, the following modifications/additions need to be done:
     - Assign a mnemonics for the feature that will be used to identify it in the algorithm sequence.
     - In cohere_core/controller/op_flow.py add entry in the 'sub_triggers' dictionary, where key is the arbitrary assigned mnemonics, and value is the trigger name.
-    - in cohere_core/controller/features.py add new feature with the following steps:
+    - In cohere_core/controller/features.py add new feature with the following steps:

        - Add feature class that inherits from 'TriggeredOp' class.
 One feature can have different method, including different parameters.
-Therefore the feature class may contain multiple classes with different implementations, as aggregate, or at least one class.
+Therefore, the feature class may contain multiple classes with different implementations, as aggregate, or at least one class.
-       - Add code in the constructor factory function 'create' to construct the new feature object.
+       - The aggregate class(es) should implement the 'apply_trigger' function with the trigger code.
        - The feature class should have implemented 'create_obj' function that creates the aggregate object(s) according to parameters.
 It is recommended that parameters are verified and exception raised in case of error.
-       - The aggregate class(es) should implement the 'apply_trigger' function with the trigger code.
+       - Add code in the constructor factory function 'create' to construct the new feature object.

     - In cohere_core/controller/phasing.py, 'init_iter_loop' function, add the new feature object, under comment: ' # create the trgger/sub-trigger objects' created using constructor factory, the same way as shrink_wrap_obj, and other features.
     - In cohere_core/controller/phasing.py, Rec class add the trigger function.
 The code inside should call the trigger on the feature object with args.